Home » Business Email Etiquette Articles » How To Suggest Business Email Etiquette?

 I didn’t know this was a thing — did you?
 Now we both know!

-By including a little humility and mentioning you learned something too, it then isn’t just about them.
+By including a little humility and mentioning that you learned something too, the lack of knowledge or understanding isn’t just about them.

-In the case of a coworker or associate, mention that it’s easy to correlate that email skills can impact whether they are perceived as a professional.
-You can get them started by pointing them to my “Business Email Etiquette Basics” so they can read and learn.
+If you are dealing with a coworker or associate, mention that email skills can easily impact whether they are perceived as professionals.
+You can start by pointing them to my “Business Email Etiquette Basics” so they can read and learn.

 Business Owner’s Responsibility